tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 He let me go.
 "Of course not."

 I can't exactly explain it, but in that moment, a few things became clear to me.
 The first was that Rick was capable of doing very bad things.
 The second was that he was willing to do so because *he* was terrified of Happy, too.
 Just like me.

-"Also, you left work in the middle of your shift, Matt."
-He gestured at my uniform.
+"You're on the clock, Matt" he gestured at my uniform.
 "Give me one good reason why I shouldn't fire you right now."

 *Because I'm barely making my rent and I literally need this job to survive,* I thought to myself.